shibabiru/todo-js/README.md

 1. **Create a Task:** Use the form to input your task and select a category.
 Prioritize tasks or mark them for later with the category options.
 2. **Manage Tasks:** Check off completed tasks, edit content, or delete unwanted items.
 3. **Filter by Category:** Use the category buttons ("Priority", "Later", "View all") to display a list of items categorized by priority, deferment, or view all.
-4. **View All Tasks:** Click the "View all" button to see your entire task list.

 ## Getting Started
 1. Clone the repository or download the source code.